-Cae'r Hendre sleeps up to 3 in one bedroom (plus a cot if needed).
+Cae'r Hendre sleeps up to 3 in one bedroom (2 adults and a child).
 It is full of original art work, oak beams and charm.
 It's located on the sunny side of Tor-y-Foel Mountain, with phenomenal views East, South and West.
 It's the perfect cottage for walkers, cyclists and bird watchers, and for those who just want to relax.
 Visitors can rest easy, knowing that their holiday has a minimal environmental impact, as the electricity is all self-generated hydro-electricity.
 Located across the courtyard from the owner's home, visitors can take advantage of the homegrown organic fruit, herbs and vegetables when in season.
 The closest village is Llangynidr with two great pubs, an excellent village shop with cafe and The Brecon and Monmouthshire Canal running through the centre of the village.

 If you want to visit The Welsh Valleys this is also a very good location.